DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/SignalRService/description.md

 This demo shows how you can use a <a href="https://dotnet.microsoft.com/apps/aspnet/signalr" target="blank">SignalR</a> service to synchronize appointments across different devices.
-Each Scheduler is bound to an individual store to emulate the situation when Schedulers are being edited on two different clients.
-Changes made in one Scheduler are repeated in the other and persist until the browser session has expired.
+To emulate such a setup, each Scheduler on this page reads data from its own separate data store.
+Changes made in one control are repeated in the other and persist until the browser session has expired.

-To implement this functionality, follow the steps below:
+Follow the steps below to implement this functionality.
+Note again that this demo repeats all steps twice for the two Schedulers.
+Your project will have a single control and a single store.

 1. Configure CustomStores.
 In this demo, we use the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference" target="_blank">createStore</a> method (part of the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data" target="_blank">DevExtreme.AspNet.data</a> extension).